How do you get from Phnom Penh to Sihanoukville by train? Quite easily it would appear!

 How long does the Phnom Penh to Sihanoukville train take?

 It takes a whopping 7 hours!
 And a good chunk of the journey it’s like being in a car going through downtown Phnom Penh whilst beeping the train horn!
 A little surreal.
+You even get to ass through Kim Il-Sung Boulevard (briefly).

 What is the train like to Sihanoukville?